xtr-dev/suggestive/README.md

 - Creates suggestion popups from RecyclerView adapters
 - Creates suggestion popups from any View
 - Works and animates well with soft keyboard visibility changes
+- Automatically closes on back press if hosted in an AppCompatActivity

 # Sample
 **Create a suggestion popup from a recycler adapter**